hasura/graphql-engine/server/bench-wrk/Readme.md

   -  *cpu_key*: This is a foriegn key reference to *cpu_info(key)*.
 The table *cpu_info* captures the various parameters of the CPU inwhich the benchmark was run, including the model and number of vCPUS
   - *query_name*: This is a forieng key reference to *gql_query(name)*.
 The table *gql_query* stores the name of the query and the query itself used for tests.
   - *docker_image*: Stores the docker images of Hasura GraphQL Engine when the HGE is run as docker
-  - *server_shasum*, *version*: These are stored when HGE is run with stack exec.
+  - *server_shasum*, *version*: These are stored when HGE is run with `cabal run`.
 Version stores the version generated by script *gen-version.sh*.
 The *server_shasum* stores the shasum of the files in the server folder (excluding tests folder).
 This shasum shows whether the server code has actually varied between the commits.
   - *postgres_version* : Stores the version of Postgres
   - *latency*, *requests_per_sec*: Stores the benchmark latency and requests\_per\_sec results
   - *wrk_parameters*: Stores the parameters used by wrk during benchmarking, including number of threads, total number of open connections, and duration of tests